Asbestos in Wallpaper

 Why is Asbestos Wallpaper Dangerous?

 During the latter part of the 20th century, asbestos declined heavily in its usage as an increasing number of studies began to confirm the serious health risks that it poses.
+Exposure to asbestos can lead to the development of asbestos related health conditions including mesothelioma and asbestosis.

 What Should You Do if You Suspect Asbestos in Your Wallpaper?